ritwikraha/Notes-on-Papers/r-mae/README.md

    - Reconstructive methods, like denoising autoencoders, maintain the 2D structure of the image.
    - However, it's not yet clear how using regions could further improve these types of methods.

-Wait why does MAE come into the picture?

-## Why MAE?

 <img width="346" alt="Screenshot 2023-07-21 at 11 53 23 PM" src="https://github.com/ritwikraha/Notes-on-Papers/assets/44690292/7f1c67b0-ca8e-4a74-9b79-36281d91d0c5">